-Glomerulonephritis is the 3rd leading cause of End Stage Renal Disease (ESRD) in the United States.
+Glomerulonephritis is the 3rd leading cause of End-Stage Renal Disease (ESRD) in the United States.
 It occurs when the filtering part of the kidney, the glomerulus, is damaged.
-Causes include but are not limited to inherited diseases, infections, autoimmune disease, and unknown causes.
+Causes include but are not limited to inherited diseases, infections, autoimmune diseases, and unknown causes.

 What causes Glomerulonephritis?